tayden-b/bookly-agent/README.md

 **No agent framework.** The brief asked to see the implementation, and at this size a framework would be indirection without much payoff.
 The loop is about twenty lines.

-**All three procedures go in the prompt together.** I originally classified intent first and gave each procedure only the tools it needed.
-At three procedures and under a thousand tokens it added a model call and a way to misroute without changing behavior, so I took it out.
-Worth bringing back at ten or twenty.
-Either way the checks read verified facts, not intent, so trust doesn't depend on it.

 ---